nicklockwood/iRate/README.md

 As of version 1.4, iRate typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look the app ID up on the App Store.

 **Note:** If you have apps with matching bundle IDs on both the Mac and iOS app stores (even if they use different capitalisation), the lookup mechanism won't work, so you'll need to manually set the appStoreID property, which is a numeric ID that can be found in iTunes Connect after you set up an app.
+Also, if you are creating a sandboxed Mac app and your app does not request the network access permission then you will need to set the appStoreID because it cannot be retrieved from the iTunes service.

 If you do wish to customise iRate, the best time to do this is *before* the app has finished launching.
 The easiest way to do this is to add the iRate configuration code in your AppDelegate's `initialize` method, like this: